Careers

 Nondestructive Inspection Specialists use X-ray and ultrasound technology to inspect aircraft structures, components and systems.
 They are expertly trained to recognize signs of internal erosion, monitor exposure areas for radiographic operations, and detect even the smallest defect that could cause an aircraft emergency if not corrected.

-Operations Intelligence – 1N0X1
+All Source Intelligence Analyst – 1N0X1

 Operations Intelligence Specialists gather and compile intelligence, delivering it to the proper authorities in support of the military’s mission.